yarda/ansible-role-postfix/README.md

 --------------

-This role provides Postfix configuration dictionary 'postfix_conf' which can hold key/value pairs of all supported Postfix configuration.
-Keys not supported by the installed Postfix version are ignored.
+This role provides Postfix configuration dictionary 'postfix_conf' which can hold key/value pairs of all supported Postfix configuration parameters.
+Keys not supported by the installed Postfix are ignored.

-Example Playbooks
+Example Playbook
 -----------------

 Install and enable postfix.
 Configure "relay_domains=$mydestination" and